Share this page:

 Uranus has the second most complex set of rings in our solar system (Saturn has the most defined rings).

 Neptune was discovered in 1846.
-In 2011 it finally made it's first lap around the sun since we discovered it -- to make a complete orbit around the sun, because one Neptune year lasts 165 Earth years!
+In 2011 it finally made it's first lap around the sun since we discovered it -- because one Neptune year lasts 165 Earth years!

 Like Jupiter, Neptune has a dark spot caused by a storm.
 Neptune's spot is smaller than Jupiter's -- it is only about the size of the planet earth.